ssrando/ssrando/README.md

 - Something to run the randomized game:
     + An emulator (Dolphin is the most widely used one)
-    + A Wii, homebrewed to accept running games from a SD card, a USB drive or an external hard drive (for homebrewing, visit [this website](https://wii.guide))
+    + A homebrewed Wii that can launch games from an external medium, such as a SD card, a USB drive or an external hard drive.
+You can visit [this website](https://wii.guide) to get help homebrewing your console

 ## Installation

-You can either run from a compiled binary (recommended for Windows, necessary for tournaments) or directly from source ([jump here](#Installing-from-source), recommended for Linux).
-Support for OSX won't be there in the foreseeable future; the command-line interface works however.
+You can either run from a compiled binary (recommended for Windows, required for tournaments) or directly from source ([jump here](#Installing-from-source), recommended for Linux).
+Currently, only the command-line interface works for OSX; it needs an installation from source.

 ## Installing from a compiled binary